huggingface/dataset-viewer/docs/source/rows.md

 # Download slices of rows

-Datasets Server provides a `/rows` endpoint for visualizing any slice of rows of a dataset.
+The dataset viewer provides a `/rows` endpoint for visualizing any slice of rows of a dataset.
 This will let you walk-through and inspect the data contained in a dataset.

 <div class="flex justify-center">
     <img style="margin-bottom: 0;" class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets-server/oasst1_light.png"/>